albertllousas/monads-explained/readme.md

    method is throwing checked exceptions you can not pass the function around, bye bye High-Order-Functions.
 Maybe you can find a workaround to pass it, yeah, just a workaround.

-> Ok, fine, you got me bro
+> Ok, fine, you got me

 ### A monad can be mapped over.